heechul-knu/yolov5-recycle-detection/README.md

 $ ls
 train01 train02 ... valid01 valid02 ... test01 test02 ...
 ```
-You can write `yaml` file like this.
+You can write `yaml` file like this. [see more](https://github.com/heechul-knu/yolov5-recycle-detection/tree/master/data)

 ```yaml
 # in dataset.yaml